accessibility-luxembourg/accessibilite.public.lu/content/en/raweb1.1/notes-de-revision.md

 <blockquote>

-Note 2: The method for controlling moving or flashing content must allow the user to interact with the rest of the page.
-Consequently, stopping or pausing via an event triggered only when focused does not satisfy the criterion.
+Note 2: The control (moving or blinking content) method must allow the user to interact with the rest of the page.
+Consequently, stopping or pausing via an event triggered only when focused does not validate the criterion.

 </blockquote>